-CONDITION 22.
+CONDITION 23.
 MERCURY MANAGEMENT PLAN

 The State Water Board reserves the authority to require the Licensee to develop a mercury management plan if future research and/or water quality and metals bioaccumulation monitoring specified in Conditions 8.J.
 (Other Water Quality Parameters) and 9.H.
-(Metals Bioaccumulation) indicate that the reservoirs, operations of Iowa Hill or other aspects of power operations increase the mobilization or methylation of mercury.
-The plan should include a review of potential measures to reduce the amount or rate of increase of methylmercury in the watershed (such as changes to power operations, reservoir management, sediment dredging, and/or sediment capping), and an examination of the feasibility of implementing those measures.
+(Metals Bioaccumulation) indicate that reservoirs, operations of Iowa Hill or other aspects of UARP operations increase the mobilization or methylation of mercury.
+The plan should include a review of potential measures to reduce the amount of methyl mercury or rate of mercury methylation in the watershed (such as changes to power operations, reservoir management, sediment dredging, and/or sediment capping), and an examination of the feasibility of implementing those measures.
 The plan should also describe any necessary measures to protect human health from exposure through fish consumption (such as posting health warnings at reservoirs, operating recreational fishing as catch-and-release only, or ceasing to stock reservoirs).
-If, based on the information contained in the plan or other information, the Deputy Director determines there are appropriate and feasible measures the Licensee could implement to reduce methyl mercury and/or protect human health, the Licensee shall develop an implementation plan and submit it to the Deputy Director for approval.
+If, based on the information contained in the plan or other information, the Deputy Director determines there are appropriate and feasible measures the Licensee could implement to reduce the amount of methyl mercury, reduce the mobilization or methylation of mercury and/or protect human health, the Licensee shall develop an implementation plan and submit it to the Deputy Director for approval.
+The Licensee shall provide the Deputy Director with at least 90 days to review and approve the plan prior to submittal to the Commission, if applicable.
 The Deputy Director may require modifications as part of the approval.
-Upon receiving all necessary regulatory approvals, the Licensee shall implement the measures identified in that plan.
+The Licensee shall file the Deputy Director's approval, together with any required plan modifications, with the Commission.
+Upon receiving all necessary regulatory approvals, the Licensee shall implement the measures identified in the implementation plan.

-CONDITION 23.
-HAZARDOUS WASTE PLAN
+CONDITION 24.
+HAZARDOUS SUBSTANCES PLAN

-Within one year of license issuance or prior to undertaking activities on USFS lands, whichever is earliest, the Licensee shall file with the Commission a plan approved by USFS and the Deputy Director for hazardous substances storage and spill prevention and cleanup.
+Within one year of license issuance or prior to undertaking activities on USFS lands, whichever is earliest, the Licensee shall file with the Commission a Hazardous Substances Plan, approved by USFS and the Deputy Director, for hazardous substances storage and spill prevention and cleanup.
+The Licensee shall provide the Deputy Director with at least 90 days to review and approve the plan prior to submittal to the Commission, if applicable.
 The Deputy Director may require modifications as part of the approval.
-In addition, during planning and prior to any new construction or maintenance/repair activities not addressed in an existing plan, the Licensee shall notify the USFS and the State Water Board, and the USFS and the Deputy Director shall determine if an additional plan for hazardous substances storage and spill prevention and cleanup is needed.
-Any such plan shall be filed with the Commission.
+The Licensee shall file the Deputy Director's approval, together with any required plan modifications, with the Commission.

-At a minimum, the plan must require the Licensee to: (1) maintain a contact list of names and numbers for the Licensee, federal, state and local officials responsible for responding to hazardous waste spills; (2) maintain in the UARP area a cache of spill cleanup equipment suitable to contain any spill from the UARP; (3) periodically inform USFS of the location of the spill cleanup equipment on USFS lands and of the location, type, and quantity of oil and hazardous substances stored in the UARP area; and (4) immediately inform the California Emergency Management Agency, USFS, CDFG, Central Valley Water Board and the State Water Board of the magnitude, nature, time, date, location, and action taken for any spill.
-The plan shall identify the potential corrective actions and monitoring that will be implemented if a spill occurs.
+At a minimum, the Hazardous Substances Plan must require the Licensee to: (1) maintain a contact list of names and numbers for the Licensee, federal, state and local officials responsible for responding to hazardous waste spills; (2) maintain in the UARP area a cache of spill cleanup equipment suitable to contain any spill from the UARP; (3) periodically inform USFS of the location of the spill cleanup equipment on USFS lands and of the location, type, and quantity of oil and hazardous substances stored in the UARP area; and (4) immediately inform the California Emergency Management Agency, USFS, CDFW, Central Valley Water Board and the State Water Board of the magnitude, nature, time, date, location, and action taken for any spill.
+The Hazardous Substances Plan shall identify the potential corrective actions and monitoring that will be implemented if a spill occurs.